SriDharan24/-100DaysOfCode/Log.md

 Today's Progress: Done a Simple Web Interface Using Flask framework

-Thoughts: To avoid getting the familiar concept,revisiting it through active recall and spaced repitition is key
+Thoughts: To avoid Forgetting the familiar concept,revisiting it through active recall and spaced repitition is key

 Day 3: July 26,2025